Why did you start Telora?

 Telora is our second company.
 Selling our first company gave us the freedom to do what we love.
 For fun, we started teaching very young founders about startups.
 We've taught hundreds of students at top engineering schools like CMU, Columbia, Harvard, Michigan, MIT, Penn, Princeton, Stanford, UIUC, and Yale.

-Working with them made us realize that college students could start very promising startups, but most universities don’t know how to help them start startups.
-Their startup programs are run by people who’ve never done it.
+This made us realize that college students could start very promising startups, but most universities don't know how to help them.
+Their startup programs are run by people who've never done it.
 They have the wrong culture, select the wrong students, and give bad advice.
-Many who could be great founders end up getting jobs they don’t want.
+Many who could be great founders end up getting jobs they don't want.

 We know the feeling.
 Had we known what we know now, we would have started our companies much younger.
 So, we took some of our savings and started Telora.
 Our goal is to create a new kind of university for the next generation of founders.
 This is the first step toward that goal.